 Adapted from the Frederick Loewe, Alan Jay Lerner Broadway hit, Brigadoon proposes a fanciful alternative to the Big City Rat Race.
 New York businessmen Tommy Albright and Jeff Douglas (Gene Kelly & Van Johnson) become lost on a hunting trip in Scotland.
 A village called Brigadoon suddenly appears where no village should be.
 The two discover a perplexing bunch of villagers that behave as highlanders did two hundred years before.
 Tommy meets a local lassie named Fiona Campbell (Cyd Charisse) and falls in love.
 The truth of Brigadoon is finally offered by Mr. Lundie (Barry Jones), one of the elders: thanks to a bargain with God to keep the town untouched by the outside world, Brigadoon sleeps hidden for a hundred years between days, when its inhabitants awaken as if no time at all has passed.
 Its residents have experienced only two full days since 1754.
 Tommy needs to choose whether he wants to leave or stay with Fiona.
 But once a person becomes a citizen of Brigadoon they must forever remain within its narrow boundaries.
 Anyone who leaves will break the spell, and the village and its people will disappear forever.

 The tone of the film is High Art, with the accompanying lofty emotions established and maintained through the balletic movements of Cyd Charisse and Gene Kelly, even when they’re not dancing.
-We don’t think that every film of 1954 has to be in the new Brando mode of realism, but Brigadoon comes off as a bit formalist.
+Not every film of 1954 needed to pursue the new Brando mode of realism, but Brigadoon comes off as a bit formalist.
 Most of Frederick Loewe’s songs aim for romantic sentiments of the kind that exalt True Romance as a nearly impossible ideal.
 Only “Almost Like Being In Love” and “The Heather on the Hill” are melodic standouts.
 Gene Kelly is called on to mostly sing, his weakest talent, while the dances are tasteful but not particularly memorable.
 Only the “Go Home With Bonnie Jean” dance develops a communal sense of fun.
 Otherwise the film has the feel of a pageant.

 The concept of Brigadoon, a magical destination for those tired of the chaos of modern life, is pure soft-boiled hooey.
 Anybody looking for the roots of White Flight might find that the play touches the same ‘retreat to the safe past’ sentiment.
 The wish to ignore the rest of the world and make one’s ‘perfect’ neighborhood last forever is a weakly disguised isolationist-reactionary fantasy.
 It fits the complacent 1950s just as Lost Horizon’s escapist colonial fantasy was a predictable response to the fears of 1933: rather than deal with modern reality, the heroes of these stories prefer to run away to a dream world.

 A Scot of 1754 is supposed to have made a deal with God to initiate the miracle, yet the storybook-pure Brigadoon isn’t shown to have any Christian influence.
 Brigadoon has existed for only two days in this isolated state and already it has a dissident.
-The unhappy jilted suitor Harry Beaton (played by ballet dancer Hugh Laing) agonizes about being stuck in an enclosed world that holds no future for him.
-The rest of Brigadoon, even his own kin, appear to be in denial.
+The unhappy jilted suitor Harry Beaton (ballet dancer Hugh Laing) agonizes about being stuck in an enclosed world that holds no future for him.
+The rest of Brigadoon, even Harry’s own kin, appear to be in denial.
 Everybody’s happy, so Harry must be the problem.
-Frankly, we understand Harry’s anxiety.
+Frankly, we sympathize with Harry’s anxiety.
 Jerry Lee Lewis could dedicate a song to what everybody’s thinking about the hamlet of Brigadoon: there’s got to be “a whole lotta in-breedin’ going on.”

 Brigadoon is the kind of romantic fantasy that’s supposed to be appreciated for its charms and not examined too closely, and on those terms it won’t disappoint.
 Comic relief is provided via a funny sidekick, who models the cynicism the hero wishes to leave behind.
 Serving as a substitute Oscar Levant, Van Johnson’s main purpose is to provide a bad example and deflate Gene’s romantic mood.

 My wicked self cannot resist examining the Brigadoon concept more closely.
-Wouldn’t Kelly’s Tommy Albright contaminate the magic town with modern ideas and knowledge?
-Wouldn’t allowing Kelly into the community defeat the purpose for which Brigadoon was created in the first place?
+Wouldn’t allowing Kelly’s Tommy Albright into the community defeat the purpose for which Brigadoon was created in the first place, contaminating the magic town with modern ideas and knowledge?
 When he sees that Brigadoon’s customs, superstitions, and scientific and medical state are mired in the Dark Ages, is modern-man Kelly really going to keep silent about things like basic hygiene and nutrition?

 Typical of the loose ends that are left dangling, Van Johnson’s Jeff is abandoned at the edge of Brigadoon without comment, or even a close-up to tell us his state of mind.
 Knowing that the doubting cynic has witnessed a real miracle, wouldn’t Jeff’s change of heart be just as interesting as that of the Gene Kelly character?

 I have a hard time believing that nobody pegged the story as a re-thinking of Lost Horizon, even though it is ostensibly based on much older folk tales.
 Brigadoon’s theme is really no more resonant than ‘stop the world I want to get off.’
-The unyielding, cruel spirit of Brigadoon won’t let poor Harry Beaton pursue his dream, but Tommy’s personal love life is important enough to move the laws of Heaven and Earth.
+The unyielding, cruel spirit of Brigadoon won’t let poor Harry Beaton pursue his dream, but Tommy’s personal love life is important enough to void the laws of Heaven and Earth.
 An obvious solution to this gross unfairness would also erase the direct parallel to Lost Horizon.
-How about an ending in which American Tommy Albright and Brigadoonite Harry Beaton switch places, so each gets what he wants?
-Tommy could have his 18th century farm girl and a life without plumbing or modern medicine.
+How about an ending in which American Tommy Albright and Brigadoonite Harry Beaton switch places?
+Each would get what he wants: Tommy could have his 18th century farm girl and a life without plumbing or modern medicine.
 Harry could travel through time 200 years into the future, and take Tommy’s place on the dance cards of all those spoiled Manhattan babes.
 Perfect.

-Gene Kelly is smooth, sweet and perhaps too caught up in his ballet-like poses.
+Gene Kelly is smooth, sweet and perhaps too fond of his ballet-like poses.
 Cyd Charisse moves as gracefully as one could imagine.
-But neither are particularly warm-blooded personalities so most of the chemistry generated comes through the romantic melodies of the Lerner/Lowe songs.
+But neither are particularly warm-blooded personalities, so most of the chemistry generated comes through the romantic melodies of the Lerner/Lowe songs.
 Their poetic pas de deux is often quoted in highlight montages, but it doesn’t have nearly the emotional impact of the corresponding Fred Astaire-Cyd Charisse romantic dance in The Band Wagon.